-Mainers don’t hibernate in the winter – there’s too much to celebrate (like the snow and ice and…well, it’s mostly the snow and ice).
-Even still, there are plenty of winter festivals to look forward to, featuring everything from sled dogs and figure skaters to snowball-throwing competitions, ice carving and sledding hills built in the middle of the street.
-And for festivals with awesome winter fireworks: Winter fireworks are better, brighter, louder: Upcoming displays in Maine
+Winter blues?
+We wouldn’t hear of it!
+Here are a whole mess of winter festivals and fairs to look forward to, featuring everything from sled dogs and figure skaters to snowball-throwing competitions, ice carving and sledding hills built in the middle of the street.

 Ice Cube Hunt.
 Snow Sculpture Contest.
 Milk Jug Curling.
-If those activities haven’t already won you over (and they have) there will also be human dog sledding, a snow shoe obstacle course, snow sling and so much more.
+If those activities haven’t already won you over (and they have) there will also be ice skating, wagon rides and more.
 Families can compete to be crowned the Royal Family and a Royal King and Queen will also be named.

 All the best winter activities – sledding, snowshoeing, ice skating – will be waiting for you at the annual Winter Festival.
 The event runs from 12:30 to 2:30 p.m.
 In between all the outdoor fun, enjoy hot cocoa by the fire, raffles, giveaways and more.